 As you continue through the month, you can use the sales figures from the previous 4-4-5 calendar year to set daily sales goals, compare traffic, or make other comparisons to keep your business on track.
 And, because all months across 4-4-5 calendar years follow the same pattern and have the same number of days, you can also make accurate monthly comparisons.

-Going back to the example above, in 2021, there are holidays in the first and second week of the month.
-In 2022, however, these holidays are in the third and fourth weeks.
+Going back to the example above, in 2025, there were holidays in the first and third week of the month.
+In 2026, however, there will be two holidays in the first week.
 While the 4-4-5 calendar can ensure that the same holidays are in the same months across years, they won’t always fall in the same weeks.

 There is no formal accounting procedure to accommodate these inconsistencies, so the best approach is to take your day-by-day sales figures with a grain of salt and look at monthly comparisons for the most accurate picture of your performance.